QuaNode/beamjs/README.md

 - Designed for agility, BeamJS supports highly configurable, modular, and adaptive systems.
 - BeamJS is an **enterprise-grade, declarative framework for private IoB**, enabling seamless and secure implementation of both organizational and customer behaviors.
-- It is especially powerful when building or integrating with AI agents, as it provides an IoC to embed intelligent behaviors within structured and secure workflows — making AI less indeterministic and more predictable.
+- It is especially powerful when building or integrating with AI agents, as it provides an IoC to embed intelligent behaviors within structured and secure workflows — making AI less indeterministic, more predictable, and explainable for AI governance.
 - Features include:
   - Database encryption for pseudonymization and GDPR compliance.
+  - A built-in semantic search and RAG, enabling behavior-aware indexing and instant querying across causal data flows.
-  - A built-in data mapping pipeline.
+  - A built-in data mapping within behavioral flows and ETL-like pipelines.
   - Support for CQRS architecture with mixed model definitions across different databases.
+  - By-design support for hexagonal architecture where the core logic is isolated from the transport layer and adaptors.
   - Horizontal/database multi-tenancy with automatic multi-DB connection mapping.
   - Deep route-based load balancing using an integrated queuing system.
   - A built-in static file server that decouples file sources (local or cloud) from HTTP static request handling.